-For me, this is the bane of using vinyl!
-It took me a long time to get it right and I often have to make small adjustments for various reasons ie: trying out new vinyl or felt, a blunt blade or any other number of reasons.
+For me, this is the bane of cutting vinyl with my cutting machine!
+It took me a long time to get it right and I still often have to make small adjustments for various reasons ie: trying out new, non-branded vinyl or felt, a blunt blade or any other number of reasons.

 The general rule of thumb is…test, test and test again, until you get it right!
 And then record those cut settings in a notebook or text document so you can refer back to them in the future.

-Cricut Own Brand Faux Leather And Independent Glitter Vinyl Brand
+Cricut Own Brand Blue Faux Leather And Independent Glitter Vinyl Brand

 Can You Tell I Love Glitter HTV!

 To ensure you don’t waste materials (and money), be selective, save your vinyl offcuts and only test on small offcuts until you find the correct setting for each different type of vinyl.